 Who are the Dream Team?

-Led by the Governor General, the Dream Team includes high-profile New Zealanders, such as Keven Mealamu, Dai Henwood and Michelle Dickinson, as well as CEOs, adventurers, scientists, business leaders and entertainers.
+The Dream Team includes high-profile New Zealanders, such as Keven Mealamu, Dai Henwood and Michelle Dickinson, as well as CEOs, adventurers, scientists, business leaders and entertainers.

 View last year's inspirational Dream Team Leaders and their schools here!